ChromiaProject/ai-inference-extension/doc/User-Guide.md

 import ai: lib.ai_inference;
 ```

-Submit a request with this function:
+Submit a simple inference request with this function:

 ```rell
 /**